cas-bioinf/rboAnalyzer/readme.md

   you might get better results by setting the `--retry` to some larger number.
   Also check if NCBI ENTREZ services are functional.

+- __ValueError: could not convert string to float__
+  (raised with traceback containing `infer_homology.py ... dtypes/cast.py)
+  Please check, that there is only one query sequence in the input FASTA file.

 <a name="blastdatabase" id="blastdatabase"></a>